-Plymouth Industrial REIT, Inc., (the "Company" or the "REIT") is a Maryland corporation formed on March 7, 2011.
 The Company is a full service, vertically integrated, self-administered and self-managed organization.
-The Company is focused on the acquisition, ownership and management of single and multi-tenant Class B industrial properties, including distribution centers, warehouses and light industrial properties, primarily located in secondary and select primary markets across the U.S. As of June 30, 2018, the Company through its subsidiaries owns 51 industrial properties comprising approximately 9.5 million square feet.
+The Company focuses on the acquisition, ownership and management of single and multi-tenant Class B industrial properties, including distribution centers, warehouses and light industrial properties, primarily located in secondary and select primary markets across the U.S. As of September 30, 2018, the Company, through its subsidiaries, owns 52 industrial properties comprising approximately 9.9 million square feet

-The Company completed its initial listed public offering (IPO) of common stock (Offering) on June 14, 2017, which resulted in the issuance of 3,060,000 shares of common stock, including 160,000 shares of common stock issued to cover the underwriters' over-allotment exercised on July 12, 2017, at \$19.00 per share in exchange for gross proceeds of \$58,140 and \$52,559, net of offering costs.
-The Company utilized a portion of the proceeds from the Offering to redeem \$20,000 of the \$25,000 non-controlling interest held by an affiliate of Torchlight Investors LLC ("Torchlight").
-The Company issued 263,158 shares at \$19.00 per share in a private placement with an affiliate of Torchlight, which occurred contemporaneously with the Offering, for the redemption of the remaining \$5,000 non-controlling interest.

-On March 29, 2018, the Company repurchased and retired the 263,158 shares of common stock owned by an affiliate of Torchlight in a privately negotiated transaction of \$19 per share, or, \$5,000 in the aggregate.
-In conjunction with the repurchase, the Company amended the Stockholders Agreement with Torchlight to terminate all rights under the agreement other than customary registration rights related to shares of our common stock that may be issued upon the exercise of the warrants held by an affiliate of Torchlight. (see Note 6).
+The Company completed its initial listed public offering (IPO) of common stock (Offering) on June 14, 2017, which resulted in the issuance of 3,060,000 shares of common stock, including 160,000 shares of common stock issued to cover the underwriters' over-allotment.
+The Company utilized a portion of the proceeds from the Offering to redeem \$20,000 of the \$25,000 non-controlling interest held by an affiliate of Torchlight Investors, LLC ("Torchlight").
+The Company issued 263,158 shares at \$19.00 per share in a private placement to an affiliate of Torchlight, which occurred contemporaneously with the Offering, for the redemption of the remaining \$5,000 portion of the non-controlling interest.
+On March 29, 2018, the Company repurchased and retired the 263,158 shares of common stock owned by an affiliate of Torchlight in a privately negotiated transaction at a purchase price of \$19.00 per share, or \$5,000 in the aggregate.